 This is not an area for complacency however and we keep under closely scrutiny and evaluation our safeguarding policy and practice.
-This enable us to refine and develop excellence in all we do and in this Modern Slavery Statement for 2023-2024 we recognise the impact of the pandemic is not to be underestimated as we continually enhance the knowledge of our staff to prevent slavery and human trafficking and child sexual exploitation.
+This enables us to refine and develop excellence in all we do and in this Modern Slavery Statement for 2025-2026 we recognise the need to continually enhance the knowledge of our staff to prevent slavery and human trafficking and child sexual exploitation.